Microsoft Complete Versus Upsie Extended Console Warranty

 Price

-Microsoft takes a refreshingly simple approach to price.
-Their Complete service costs $49 upfront for any Xbox console.
+Microsoft and Upsie take a refreshingly simple approach to price.
+Microsoft Complete service costs $49 upfront for any Xbox console.

 Deductible

-If you need to make a claim, most warranty programs will require a deductible.
+If you need to make a claim, most warranty programs and protection plans will require a deductible.
 These can range from small to quite costly, and it’s a point of differentiation here.
 Microsoft does not charge a deductible for their Xbox warranties.

 What Is the Coverage Like?

-Upsie essentially takes the same approach, working with quality third-party repair shops.
-Often, you can even choose your own repair shop.
+Upsie essentially takes the same approach, working with quality third-party repair shops from their nationally vetted network.
 In addition, Upsie’s claims representatives are refreshing to work with.
 In fact, Upsie has 4.5 stars on TrustPilot with thousands of satisfied customers.

-Upsie’s warranties cover manufacturing defects, drops, spills, power failure, sound failure, and more.
+Upsie’s protection plans cover manufacturing defects, drops, spills, power failure, sound failure, and more.

 Are Controllers Covered?